AviatrixSystems/ace-automation-day-zero/docs/_sources/docs/lab2.md

 # }
 ```

-On GitHub.com cloud UI, click the Pencil icon to edit directly.
+On the GitHub.com UI, click the Pencil icon to edit directly.

 ![Edit](images/lab2-7-edit.png)